 I have had cases with John and against John Merriam.
 He has the very highest ethical standards.
 I would hope law students would aspire to be like John Merriam.
 He is not afraid to make novel arguments for his clients, take them up on appeal, and challenge the system where he sees it is unfair.
 He has overcome long odds to make new law for the benefit of all Jones Act seaman.
 He is not intimidated by well funded insurance defense firms.
 But he is not unreasonable, and counsels his clients well when in negotiations.

-Shane Carew Litigation Attorney
+Shane Carew Admiralty and maritime Attorney

 Relationship: Worked together on matter